Join a group

 The Groups Organiser Team will always be delighted to hear from you, and we are happy to offer help and advice, so browse through the lists of groups, read about the groups that interest you, and enjoy your membership.
 If any group you want to join is full ask the group leader put you on a waiting list and to let you know if a space comes free.
 If several members want to join a full group we will try to set up a parallel group.

 We are always delighted to hear from anyone who is keen to lead a group – you don’t need special expertise in most instances, and we are always on hand with support and advice to get you on your way.
 Being a group leader is enjoyable: you make firm friends, and get the satisfaction of greater involvement with our U3A.
-Look at our list of possible new groups that need more support to get started, and contact our Group Organiser’s Team to get started.
+Contact our Group Organiser’s Team to get started.

 “Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.”